 Feel free to add to the list, but we start off with:

 Swimming Pools: because you can’t stay inside when the sun is shining and you can’t tolerate the outdoors without a properly sanitized hole to cool your body in.
-Pretty basic biology with a middle-class twist
+Your ears are acutely tuned to the seasonal television adverts from places like United Pool Management and their catchy jingles.
+Pretty basic biology with a middle-class twist.

 Barbeques: because at our primal best, when we spend our days as close to naked as possible we just want to make a fire and char some meat that was freshly killed (at some point not so long ago in a sanitized environment that we didn’t have to kill ourselves)

 Beer: because (especially if you are a parent with kids out for summer) you need beer to survive all that time in the back yard with your family.

 Sunscreen: because you are making a point to plant yourself in direct sunlight for entire days at a time, lest you waste one more minute than necessary inside planted in front of your computer.
 We were trained to “go outside and play” doing the summer.
 And for some reason it’s the only season where we really take the sun seriously.
 Like a pot on a hot stove, the heat only burns if you can feel it.

 Flip Flops: because summer means relaxing.
 There will be no exercise in this heat and we can’t possibly be expected to NOT have our head in the “sand” even thought we are supposed to be working.